DanielY1783/te_ml/README.md

 */dors/capra_lab/users/yand1/te_ml/data*

+Note that data files are zipped and need to be unzipped using gunzip

 ## Results
 The results folder was added on 2018-07-13 for easier synchronizing between local machine and Vanderbilt accre cluster.
 More detailed documentation is inside the results folder.